RyderPaulson/EECE2560_Final_Project/README.md

 ### Running the Program

-This project requires CMake.
-To run the project open the project in your terminal.
-Build and execute it using CMake.
-If using CLion, simply clone the repository and execute it using the EECE2560_Final_Project project configuration.
-This is the recommended way to execute the program.

-To Do:
-- Forecasting algorithm
-- Read-in data
-- Plotting
+The requrements for this project are CMAKE, CLion, and MATLAB.
+In order to run the project, open the root directory using CLion.
+Run the EECE2560_Final_Project run configuration.
+Optionally, open MATLAB before running the program to reduce the delay in the program opening the software.
+Sample input data has been included in the data folder.
+When prompted in the program to select an input file, use the relative path.
+For example: data/AAPL.csv.